 Depending on their functional ability, athletes may compete in standing or sitting classes and all athletes can compete in individual, double and team events.
-In Para Table Tennis, the classification is as follows:

 Lower class numbers indicate a greater level of impairment for the sport.
 For seated athletes, the class is subdivided according to their sitting balance and hand function.
 For standing athletes, it is subdivided according to their standing balance.
 For class 11 athletes, the rules for able-bodied players will be adhered to accordingly.